JLPLabs/HVOC_2023/docs/welcome.rst

 	:scale: 50 %
 	:alt: network layout, including instrument cluster

 	The network provided by ICSim.
+The game controller (or keyboard) is used to provide automotive signals on the virtual CAN bus ('vcan0').
+The instrument cluster reads CAN messages, extracts the signal, converts to engineering units and then displays the results on the simulated instrument cluster.

 Video